kineticsquid/pass-docker/README.md

 * `nih-user` Person with NIH grants
 * `ed-user` Person with DOE gtants
 * `usaid-user` Person with USAID grants
+* `incomplete-nih-user` Person with incomplete submissions harvested from NIHMS

 <h2><a id="stop" href="#stop">Stopping</a></h2>